-The result is a medium-sized area that’s strong on intermediate skiing, includes one black piste of rare quality and – at its western end – is perfect for first-time ski tourers.
-It also encompasses two resort villages which, in their separate ways, will charm the socks off you.
+Ten years ago, Ski Juwel was formed by the union of two neighbouring ski areas – Alpbach and the Wildschönau.
+The result is a medium-sized area that offers excellent intermediate skiing, includes one black piste of rare quality and – at its western end – is perfect for first-time ski tourers.
+It also encompasses two resort villages which, in their separate ways, will charm your socks off.

 When you add in the sense that this is not just a tourist destination, but a place where people still farm, dress up for church on Sundays, and distil the strangest schnapps in Austria, you begin to understand the region’s very particular appeal.
 It’s no wonder some skiers come back year after year to holiday here.

 There is one important caveat, though: the altitude.
 Almost all the skiing here is below 2000m, which is low for a modern ski area.

 Yes, there are plenty of snow cannons to provide Mother Nature with back-up, covering 85% of all pistes.
 What’s more, because a lot of the skiing is below the treeline, visibility is good when it’s overcast or snowing (because all the trees by the side of the pistes cast lowlights onto the snow).
 The mix of farmland, forest and smooth-shouldered mountains, topped off by rugged peaks, makes for a much less austere setting than the high-altitude resorts, too.

 But all the same, Ski Juwel’s cover is vulnerable to mild weather – and the snow on the lower pistes can get very slushy by mid-afternoon during a thaw.
 For the best chance of good cover, top to bottom, ski it in January or February.

 A Short Guide to the Skiing in Ski Juwel